-Online Bachelor's Degrees
+Online Bachelor's Degree

 Bachelor's degrees are earned through colleges and universities and usually take four years to complete.
 Yet, programs can vary between two and six years, depending on the type and location of the program.
-Online Bachelor's degrees from accredited online schools usually offer the same credentials as campus-based programs, but with increased flexibility in studies and school choice.
+Online bachelor's degrees from accredited online schools usually offer the same credentials as campus-based programs, but with increased flexibility in studies and school choice.

 - High school diploma: $651/week, 7.5 percent unemployment

 Below is a full image from the BLS about how your job may improve as you continue to earn a degree.

 There are many reasons why a student may want to earn a bachelor's degree online; some students are looking to augment their current careers, while others are trying to position themselves better for their first job.
 Getting your bachelor's degree online can also help you juggle other life obligations while going to school.

 "Depending on the university, I think most adult students would be surprised at the makeup of a typical college classroom these days.
 At many universities, the average age of a student is well into the mid-20s," says Rodney Robbins, Manager of Student Services at Middle Tennessee State University.
 "For those students who can't imagine themselves in the classroom amongst younger counterparts, online options exist."